France tells U.S. not to undermine global growth policies

-BARI, Italy, May 12 (Reuters) - French finance minister Michel Sapin said he and other ministers from leading economies had told U.S. Treasury Secretary Steve Mnuchin it was "unthinkable" that globally agreed policies in areas such as trade and financial regulation could be weakened.
+BARI, Italy (Reuters) - French finance minister Michel Sapin said he and other ministers from leading economies had told U.S. Treasury Secretary Steve Mnuchin it was "unthinkable" that globally agreed policies in areas such as trade and financial regulation could be weakened.

 Sapin told reporters on the sidelines of a meeting of top finance officials from the Group of Seven economies on Friday that policies could be adjusted as the world economy changed.